MohammedAladin/Face_Recognition/README.md

 To use the Face Recognition project, follow these steps:

-1- **Ensure that you have the necessary dependencies installed and the models downloaded.
+1- **Ensure that you have the necessary dependencies installed and the models downloaded.**
-1- **Prepare your input images or video frames.
-The project supports both image files and real-time video streams.
+2- **Prepare your input images or video frames.
+The project supports both image files and real-time video streams.**
-1- **Run the face_recognition.py script.
-This script performs face detection, recognition, and displays the results.
+3- **Run the face_recognition.py script.
+This script performs face detection, recognition, and displays the results.**
-1- **For images: Pass the path to the image file as a command-line argument.
+4- **For images: Pass the path to the image file as a command-line argument.**
-1- **For video: Set the video_mode flag to True in the script, and the script will capture frames from your default camera.
+5- **For video: Set the video_mode flag to True in the script, and the script will capture frames from your default camera.**
-1- **View the results.
+6- **View the results.
 The script will detect faces, recognize individuals, and display the results on the screen.
-You can also customize the output to suit your needs.
+You can also customize the output to suit your needs.**

 ## Contributing
   Contributions to the Face Recognition project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 We appreciate your feedback and collaboration.